-Biased validity in RABA requires that if f+1 correct replicas, not all correct replicas, propose 1, then a correct replica that terminates decides 1.
-We emphasize that the biased validity property was initially defined to build the PACE ACS protocol [54] such that sufficient transactions are delivered (the ACS validity property); however, in this paper, biased validity is essentially to ensure constant-time termination for our ACS construction.
+Biased validity in RABA requires that if f + 1 replicas, not all correct replicas, propose 1, then a correct replica that terminates decides 1.
+We emphasize that the biased validity property was initially defined to guarantee the PACE ACS framework [50] to have sufficient transactions delivered (the ACS validity property); however, in this paper, biased validity is essentially to ensure constant-time termination for our ACS construction.

-For our implementation, we use the Pisa RABA protocol due to Zhang and Duan [54] assuming common coins and authenticated channels
+For our implementation, we use the Pisa RABA protocol due to Zhang and Duan [50] assuming common coins and authenticated channels.

 Byzantine reliable broadcast (RBC).
-The RBC abstraction allows a sender p_s to reliably broadcast a message to the replicas.
-An RBC protocol is specified by two events r-broadcast and r-deliver such that the following properties hold:
+The RBC abstraction allows a sender to reliably broadcast a message to the replicas.
+A RBC protocol is specified by two events r-broadcast and r-deliver such that the following properties hold:

-- Validity: If a correct replica p_s r-broadcasts a message m, then p_s eventually r-delivers m. - Agreement: If some correct replica r-delivers a message m, then every correct replica eventually r-delivers m. - Integrity: For any message m, every correct replica r-delivers m at most once.
-Moreover, if a replica r-delivers a message m with sender p_s , then m was previously broadcast by replica p_s .
+- Validity: If a correct replica p r-broadcasts a message m, then p eventually r-delivers m. - Agreement: If some correct replica r-delivers a message m, then every correct replica eventually r-delivers m. - Integrity: For any message m, every correct replica r-delivers m at most once.
+Moreover, if a replica r-delivers a message m with sender $p_s$ , then m was previously broadcast by replica $p_s$ .

-For our ACS implementation, we use CT RBC due to Cachin and Tessaro [13] that uses hash functions (with output length κ) and has a communication of $O(n|m| + \kappa n^2 \log n)$.
+For our ACS implementation, we use CT RBC due to Cachin and Tessaro [14] that uses hash functions (with output length $\kappa$ ) and has a communication of $O(n|m| + \kappa n^2 \log n)$ .

 Common coins.
-Following prior works [8, 23, 45, 46, 54], we assume our protocols are supplied by a common coin, an object that is introduced by Rabin [50], which delivers the same sequence of random coins to replicas.
-We use the common coin protocol for the underlying random leader election protocol (denoted by Election()) and use it in the underlying RABA protocol.
+Following prior works [9, 24, 42, 43, 50], we assume our protocols are supplied by a common coin, an object that is introduced by Rabin [47] which delivers the same sequence of random coins to replicas.
+We use the common coin protocol for the underlying random leader election protocol (denoted by Election()) and used it in the underlying RABA protocol.

-For our implementation, we use the threshold PRF scheme by Cachin, Kursawe, and Shoup [12].
+For our implementation, we use the threshold PRF scheme by Cachin, Kursawe, and Shoup [13].